 Color Film (400 ISO)

-Note that most disposable cameras have 400 ISO film but there are a few that have 800 ISO film loaded into it like the one recommended on the list.
+NOTE: Most disposable cameras have 400 ISO film but there are a few that have 800 ISO film loaded into it like the one recommended on the list.
+A higher ISO means the film is better in lower light but will have more grain in the resulting image.

 For more information about different disposable cameras available, check out this webpage on TheDarkroom.com.